Jlope677/Network-File-Shares-and-Permissions-/File_Share_Permissions_Lab_README.md

 - Verified domain connectivity.

 **What I Learned:**
-Setting up and verifying connectivity is critical before testing any permissions, ensuring that the domain controller and clients can communicate.
+Before doing anything with permissions, it’s important to make sure the servers and clients can communicate.
+If the machines aren’t connected, nothing else will work.

 ---